Carson Kelly Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings (2022)

-- The Guardians allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.
+- Guardians pitchers combined to allow 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

 © 2023 Data Skrive.
 All rights reserved.